-On May 25, 1895, Oscar Wilde was convicted of gross indecency and sentenced to two years of hard labor.
-We look below at the injustice of his conviction and how it would finally come to be pardoned.
+On May 25, 1895, Oscar Wilde was convicted of gross indecency and was sentenced to two years hard labor, the maximum sentence allowable for his crime.

-Oscar Wilde, faced with 25 counts of 'gross indecency' for homosexual acts, began his trial on April 26, 1895.
-Now, well over a century later, the Irish man is among thousands of gay and bisexual men pardoned posthumously for engaging in consensual same-sex relationships.
+In 2017, Oscar Wilde was among thousands of gay and bisexual men pardoned posthumously for engaging in consensual same-sex relationships.

-The famous playwright and author stands to have his criminal record wiped clean as part of a new initiative announced by the UK Department of Justice that will pardon those who were once convicted of sexual offenses that are no longer illegal.
+The famous playwright and author had his criminal record wiped clean as part of an initiative announced by the UK Department of Justice that pardons those who were once convicted of sexual offenses that are no longer illegal.
 UK Justice Minister Sam Gyimah announced that a clause would be introduced to the policing and crime bill to allow for the pardon of some 59,000 deceased men found guilty of these now outdated crimes.

 Consensual sexual acts between men over the age of 21 were not decriminalized in England and Wales until 1967, not being applied in Scotland until 1980 or Northern Ireland until 1982.

 Same-sex sexual activity was not decriminalized in the Republic of Ireland until 1993 after a 1988 ruling stated Irish laws prohibiting male homosexual activities were in contravention of the European Convention on Human Rights.

 In a symbolic gesture, however, the Department announced in 2017 that if a historical homosexual crime is no longer illegal in the UK and involved a consensual sexual act with another over the age of 16, the crime will now be deemed posthumously pardoned.